Enzo Maresca laments Chelsea’s ‘silly defending’ in 2-2 Champions League draw at Qarabag

 “We need to defend better inside the box and probably need to attack better in the other box.
 I said before, Qarabag play very well.
 They do great things and it was difficult to play against them.

-Mockingly nicknamed “carrier bag” on their disappointing debut in the Champions League group stage eight years ago, Qarabag have proved a surprise package in this season’s competition.
+Mockingly nicknamed “carrier bag” after their debut in the Champions League group stage in 2017, Qarabag have proved a surprise package this season.

-They staged a superb comeback to win 3-2 at Benfica, then beat Copenhagen 2-0 at home and Chelsea were the latest to find them a tough nut to crack.
+, then beat Copenhagen 2-0 at home and Chelsea were the latest to find them a tough nut to crack.

-The visitors were also forced into an early substitution when midfielder Romeo Lavia pulled up with a muscle injury and was replaced by Moises Caicedo.
+They were also forced into an early substitution when midfielder Romeo Lavia pulled up with a muscle injury and was replaced by Moises Caicedo.

 “It’s a great shame, especially for him.
 He’s not able to be fit for a long period,” Maresca added.
-“Hopefully it’s not a big injury.”
+“Hopefully, it’s not a big injury.”

 Qarabag coach Gurban Gurbanov described holding Chelsea as a magnificent day.

-“My team showed determination until the final minutes against the world champions,” he said.
 “They were not afraid, demonstrated Azerbaijani character and earned their first point against an English team.”
 AFP, REUTERS

 See more on